Donders-Institute/bidscoin/README.md

 ### Finishing up

 After a successful run of `bidscoiner.py`, the work to convert your data in a fully compliant BIDS dataset is unfortunately not yet fully over and, depending on the complexity of your data-set, additional tools may need to be run and meta-data may need to be entered manually (not everything can be automated).
 For instance, you should update the content of the `dataset_description.json` and `README` files in your bids folder and you may need to provide e.g. additional `*_scans.tsv`,`*_sessions.tsv` or `participants.json` files (see the [BIDS specification](http://bids.neuroimaging.io/bids_spec.pdf) for more information).
-Moreover, if you have behavioural log-files you will find that BIDScoin does not (yet) [support](#bidscoin-functionality--todo) converting these into BIDS compliant `*_events.tsv/json` files (advanced users are encouraged to use the `bidscoiner.py` [plug-in](#plug-in-functions) possibility and write their own log-file parser).
+Moreover, if you have behavioural log-files you will find that BIDScoin does not (yet) [support](#bidscoin-functionality--todo) converting these into BIDS compliant `*_events.tsv/json` files (advanced users are encouraged to use the `bidscoiner.py` [plug-in](#options-and-plug-in-functions) possibility and write their own log-file parser).

 If all of the above work is done, you can (and should) run the web-based [bidsvalidator](https://bids-standard.github.io/bids-validator/) to check for inconsistencies or missing files in your bids data-set (NB: the bidsvalidator also exists as a [command-line tool](https://github.com/bids-standard/bids-validator)).

 > NB: The provenance of the produced BIDS data-sets is stored in the `bids/code/bidscoin/bidscoiner.log` file.
 This file is also very useful for debugging / tracking down bidsmapping issues.

-## Plug-in functions
+## Options and plug-in functions
 BIDScoin provides the possibility for researchers to write custom python functions that will be executed at bidsmapper.py and bidscoiner.py runtime.
 To use this functionality, enter the name of the module (default location is the plugins-folder; otherwise the full path must be provided) in the bidsmap dictionary file to import the plugin functions.
 The functions in the module should be named "bidsmapper_plugin" for bidsmapper.py and "bidscoiner_plugin" for bidscoiner.py.
 See [README.py](./bidscoin/plugins/README.py) for more details and placeholder code.

 ## BIDScoin functionality / TODO